Scholarships at Universidad de Bolton

 The Scholarship will be paid for first Higher Education (H.E.) courses only.
 If the applicant has previously commenced on a H.E. course of study, they will not be eligible to receive the scholarship.

-The following categories of students are not eligible to receive the NES:
+The following categories of students are not eligible to receive the NPROKiTSS:

-Applications will open after the decline-by-default date, on 4 June 2020 for the 20/21 award and will close on 1 September 2020.
+Applications will open after the decline by default date, on 1st June 2021 for the 20/21 award and will close on 1st September 2021.

 add to favourites